-I’ll help you heal and move past your breakup, increase your self-worth, create strong boundaries, and live-forward in alignment with your authentic self.
+I’ll help you navigate through and move past your heartbreak, increase your self-worth, create strong boundaries, and live-forward in alignment with your authentic self.
 All in a safe space without judgement.

 So if you’re ready to kick your addiction to your ex and take back your happiness, I’m your girl.